 Bottom Line

-While most debit cards will work for withdrawing cash abroad, only a select few will reimburse you for any third-party ATM fees and waive the foreign conversion fee on top of it.
+While most debit cards will work for withdrawing cash abroad, only a select few will reimburse you for any third-party ATM fees and waive foreign conversion fees as well.
 Having one of these debit cards in your wallet before your next trip will save you time getting access to your cash, and more importantly, can help save you from any unnecessary fees along the way.